commercelayer/commercelayer-docs-resources/avalara_accounts/object.md

 ---
-description: An avalara account object is returned as part of the response body of each successful list, retrieve, create or update API call.
+description: A comprehensive list of the avalara account resource's attributes and relationships.
 ---

 # The avalara account object

+An avalara account object is returned as part of the response body of each successful list, retrieve, create or update API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |